 The primary objectives of this course are to practice social-technical software engineering techniques to solve real-world business problems.
-Students will be equipped with practical design and programming techniques to build significant business applications quickly.
-In a stepby-step manner, the instructor will take you through the process of systematically combining UX techniques, business processes, and complex data models to assemble designs that are user friendly and meet business requirements.
+Students will be equipped with practical design and programming techniques for the purpose of building significant business applications quickly.
+In a step-by-step manner, the instructor will take you through the process of systematically combining UX techniques, business processes, and complex data models to assemble designs that are user friendly and meet business requirements.
 You will learn how to employ systems thinking, the object-oriented paradigm, visual user interface design principles, the visual Programming technique, as well as productivity tools to put together complicated, powerful designs.
 We will practice simple and smart ways of making software programming enjoyable.
-Students will learn how to build models that represent the full functionality of software applications.
-The modularity principle will be used to build powerful models that lend themselves to specifications for software implementation.
-In addition, the student will learn basic programming techniques to prepare them for INFO 5100 and other technical courses.
-Overall, the class will teach the students how to be a functional architect and take the lead in using software to drive innovative solutions to business problems, in healthcare, financial, as well as other social challenges.